-Hence, this two-step argument which consists to first prove the convergence of the Wigner's distribution to the unique solution $f_0$ of a phonon Boltzmann's equation and then the convergence of $f_0$ to the solution $\rho_0$ of a fractional Laplacian equation gives the nature of the superdiffusion of energy proved in \cite{BBO09}.
-Fractional diffusion equations can also be derived from some Boltzmann’s equations by purely analysis arguments, see for example \cite{CMP18,CMP21,MMM11} and references therein for more details .
-In 2015, by investigating further the time evolution of the Wigner's distribution in a longer time scale, the authors of \cite{JKO15}, proved that we can obtain \textbf{in one step} Eq.\;\eqref{fractionnal_intro} from the microscopic model in a suitable time scale.
+Hence, this two-step argument which consists to first prove the convergence of the Wigner distribution to the unique solution $f_0$ of a phonon Boltzmann equation and then the convergence of $f_0$ to the solution $\rho_0$ of a fractional Laplacian equation gives the nature of the superdiffusion of energy proved in \cite{BBO09}.
+Fractional diffusion equations can also be derived from some Boltzmann equations by purely analysis arguments, see for example \cite{CMP18,CMP21,MMM11} and references therein for more details .
+In 2015, by investigating further the time evolution of the Wigner distribution in a longer time scale, the authors of \cite{JKO15}, proved that we can obtain \textbf{in one step} Eq.\;\eqref{fractionnal_intro} from the microscopic model in a suitable time scale.
 The results above are consistent with the predictions of the nonlinear fluctuating hydrodynamics theory of Spohn.\\